ChetanKawarkhe/SQL_tutorial/SQL.md

   - types of statements:

   ###  Projection
   - projection is used to fetch the data by selecting only columns.
-    - Syntax
+  - Syntax:-
-      ```
+    ```sql
       SELECT*/[DISTINCT],COL_NAME,EXPRESSION/[ALIAS]FROM TABLE_NAME;
     ```
   - arguments written in [] square braces are optional
   - there are 5 arguments in above example.
   - 3 are mandatory and 2 are not mandatory.
 ####  ORDER OF EXECUTION:
     1) FROM CLAUSE
     2) SELECT CLAUSE